ONSdigital/survey-assist-ui/scripts/README.md

 ### Determine the time each user spent and their flow through the survey

 The ui_time_spent.py script will parse the objects from the ui_log_analysis.py script and create a list of json that details times for each user and an overview of the journey the user made.
+Run this against the ui_log_analysis.py --summary script output.

 ```bash
 poetry run python scripts/ui_time_spent.py ui-log-DD-MM-HH:MM.json > DD-MM-HH-MM.txt